-- 5.8.1 Offensive Language: No student shall use any type of profane, vulgar, obscene or ethnically offensive language (written or oral) or gestures. - 5.8.2 Offensive Materials: No student shall possess, share, or distribute profane, vulgar, pornographic, obscene, or ethnically offensive materials.
+- 5.8.1 Offensive Language: No student shall use any type of profane, vulgar, obscene or ethnically and culturally offensive language (written or oral) and actions. - 5.8.2 Offensive Materials: No student shall possess, share, or distribute profane, vulgar, pornographic, obscene, or ethnically offensive materials.